jalleng/resume/resume.md

 **PROJECTS**

  - [mytravelmap.herokuapp.com](https://mytravelmap.herokuapp.com) - 2015 A travel log for past and future
+   adventures. </br>
-   adventures.
-I utilized the cloudinary API  to integrate cloud storage of photos.
+   -Utilized Angular.js and an Express.js/Node.js server to access the Cloudinary api for the cloud storage of photos.
+   -Utilized MongoDb to store user data.
+   -Implemented authentication and authorization to protect user data.
+   -Employed the Google Maps api for user destination information.

 **EXPERIENCE**